There is no official program for Sunday. Just sleep/rest and get home safely. Hope to see you next year!

-Teams battle for the great trophy (TBA) for Best In Show.
-The winning team is selected from the finalists by popular vote by non-finalist Arctic IoT Challenge participants during the awards dinner.
+Teams battle for the great trophy (a polar bear, made of porcelain) for Best In Show.
+The winning team is selected from the finalists by popular vote by non-finalist Ariot participants during the awards dinner.
 Only the top 3 submissions can be finalists.

 To get to the top 3, you need to collect points during the conference with your engagement, attitude, and deliverables.

 These are the ways you can collect points:

 From the moment the challenge kicks off, your team can start winning badges.
 KNOW THEM.
 The final badges will be published here before the challenge, and to get an idea, have a look at the current badges.
 Your team should expect to have to win numerous badges in order to be in the top 3.
 Badges are not exclusive, they can be awarded to several teams.
 Badges are awarded to the team as a whole.
 To get a badge you HAVE to have some IoT value in your submission, either because it supports your business case, or it's a good piece of work in the IoT area.

 Badges have various value, but most of them have a value of 100 points.

 The jury will award distinguished awards at the beginning of the awards dinner.
 These are granted after thorough deliberations taking into account the complete deliveries of the teams.
 In addition to being extremely prestigious, each award is followed by a nice chunk of points, usually 500, which will boost your team ranking significantly.
 If you collect a reasonable number of badges, AND secure an award, your team has really good chances for being in the top 3 race for the Best In Show award.

 Awards are exclusive.

 Towards the end of the award ceremony, when all jury awards have been handed out, and the three finalists have presented their projects, all non-finalists vote for the team they would like to win the challenge.